 - Site: www.regaleira.pt/en

-Our first suggestion is the wonderful São Miguel Guest House (affiliate link).
+My first suggestion is the wonderful São Miguel Guest House (affiliate link).
 Located in the historic centre of Sintra, just a few metres away from Sintra National Palace and Quinta da Regaleira, this is one of the favourite places for those visiting this town.

 Another amazing place to stay and close to several points of interest in Sintra is The Biester Charm House (affiliate link).
 Among other amenities, you’ll have free private parking, a swimming pool, wonderful views – all that you can ask for to relax in an idyllic scenery.

-On this fourth day of the travel guide to visit Lisbon and surrounding area, we suggest that you continue exploring the amazing Sintra-Cascais Natural Park, this time further away from the historic centre of Sintra.
+On this fourth day of the travel guide to visit Lisbon and surrounding area, I suggest that you continue exploring the amazing Sintra-Cascais Natural Park, this time further away from the historic centre of Sintra.

 In the morning, leave the hotel and go to the ex-libris of this region and one of the most beautiful monuments in Portugal: Pena National Palace.